We suggest you try and mandate your CLP delegates to conference to vote for the following candidates and motions:

 A) National Constitutional Committee (dealing with disciplinary matters, expulsions etc): Vote for Emine Ibrahim and Anna Dyer

 These were passed by CLPs in 2016 and therefore will go forward to conference this year.
-Please note however that they might not all make it onto the agenda at conference – it all depends on the composition of the Conference Arrangements Committee (all the more important you vote for Seema Chandwani and Billy Hayes in the forthcoming online ballot).
+Please note however that they might not all make it onto the agenda at conference – it all depends on the recommendations of the Conference Arrangements Committee (all the more important you vote for Seema Chandwani and Billy Hayes in the current ballot for next year’s CAC) and the decisions by the NEC, which is apparently meeting on September 19.
+We are currently working our way through the rest of the rule changes (critique to follow), but most of them deserve to be voted against – some with the utmost contempt!
 Contemporary and emergency motions are still being discussed.

 - Ensuring a democratic choice in Labour Leadership elections – when there is a vacancy (‘McDonnell amendment’)

 - Abolish the obsolete one year’s delay re rule changes from CLPs